 One of the things we loved about our stay was the ability to use their amazing pools.
 The Magnolia Pool is a zero-entry pool with a nearby hot tub that is perfect for adult relaxation.
 Over at the Mill Pond Pool is a three-level slide, a cushioned splash park, and a nearby playground.
 There is also an arcade if the kids get tired of the pool.

-We also took advantage of the AAFES Exchange when I ran out of contact lens solution, and the girls needed new swim goggles.
+We also took advantage of the AAFES Exchange when we ran out of specific toiletries and the kids needed new swim goggles.
 The prices were definitely more reasonable than a Disney hotel gift shop!

 Transportation at Shades of Green Hotel

 If there were a downside to the wonderful price and size of Shades of Green, it would be their transportation.
 They have a complimentary shuttle that will transport you to the Disney theme parks, but no other transportation is available to other area attractions unless you pay for it.
-Like the Disney Resorts bus system, Shades of Green Resort has a complimentary bus system, but it is not as efficient or quick as Disney’s.
+Like the Disney Resorts bus system, Shades of Green Resort has a complimentary bus system, but it is not as efficient or quick as Disney’s in providing transportation for you and your family to create priceless family memories in Central Florida.

-During one day of our trip, my family opted to walk to the Polynesian Village Hotel and try the monorail.
-Even though it was a bit of a lengthy walk that involved crossing a very busy road (with a crosswalk, so it was safe mind you), we found that process to be much faster than waiting for a Shades of Green Resort bus and hoping it wasn’t full.
+During one day of our trip, we opted to walk to the Polynesian Village Hotel and try the monorail.
+Even though it was a bit of a lengthy walk that involved crossing a very busy road, we found that process to be much faster than waiting for a Shades of Green Resort bus and hoping it wasn’t full.
 Unfortunately, this walk is no longer an option, so your choices are now rideshare, driving yourself, or using the complimentary shuttle.

 Restaurants at Shades of Green Resort

-Our only experience with the restaurants at Shades of Green Resort includes the Garden Galley and Evergreen’s.
-Garden Galley is the largest restaurant on property, and it serves food buffet style.
+Our only experience with Shades of Green Resort restaurants includes Garden Galley and Evergreen’s.
+Garden Galley is the largest restaurant on the property, serving buffet-style food.
 We had breakfast there during our stay, and it was fine.
 We also ate late-night snacks at Evergreen’s near the pool area.

 Other grab-and-go spots include Express Cafe, Java Cafe, and Bistro to Go.
 Lastly, Mangino’s is the Shades of Green Steakhouse.
 It is only open for dinner, so we haven’t tried it, but the menu looks appetizing.